director87/wsss_gland/README.md

 # wsss_gland

 Submit to AAAI2025.
-Full code will be upload after acceptence.
+Full code will be uploaded after acceptence.